COCONUT GROVE VILLAGE COUNCIL, INC. BY-LAWS

 All Amendments to the By-Laws will be reduced to writing and incorporated into the existing set of By-Laws.

-4. The rights of each person designated in Article XII, Section l(a) will vest immediately upon such person becoming a Council Member, trustee or officer.
-No future amendment to the provisions of this Article XII will be applied retroactively to deny any such persons any rights under this Article.
+The rights of each person designated in Article XIII will vest immediately upon such person becoming a Council Member, trustee or officer.
+No future amendment to the provisions of this Article will be applied retroactively to deny any such persons any rights under this Article.